amandeepmittal/amanhimself.dev/content/posts/resolve-merge-conflicts-with-git-rebase.md

 - Only use rebase for local branches and if you are the owner of that branch.
 - If you anticipate that the conflicts can become messy, use the strategy described above at regular intervals to avoid a lot of conflicts.

+> A big thank you to my colleague [Sundeep Peswani](https://www.sundeeppeswani.com/) for teaching this via live coding and jumping on a call to help me understand the process and making my life easier.